dlynes12/Fishtank/Assignment1/codesmells.md

 ### List of classes and line numbers involved:

-* [Write a class and list of line numbers, one class per asterisk, that describe the smell] In HungryFish and Fish lines 64-82
+* Fish lines 64-82
+* In HungryFish 64-82
 ### Description:

-[In your own words, explain how the description of the code smell applies to this particular code.]
 The method that is used is extremely long and does not turn the letters for the fish around properly.
 It is a whole bunch of code that would be hard to update if needed.
 ### Solution:

-[In your own words, explain how you might solve this code smell: how would you refactor the code?]
-I would make a backAppearence string and keep the appearence string then when the fish needs to turn I simply swap the backAppearence with the current appearence.
-Meaning there would be much less code than the orignal method.
+I would make a backAppearance string and keep the appearance string then when the fish needs to turn I simply swap the backAppearance with the current appearance.
+Meaning there would be much less code than the original method.
 ### Explanation

-[How does your solution get rid of the code smell?
-Write your explanation here.]
 My solution would make the code clean and not bloated while making it easy to update and easy to understand what the method is doing.